jack89roberts/turing-mlflow-demo/README.md

 1. Unless the ports were changed in step 2 the following ports will be exposed:
     - 5000 : MLFlow
 	 - 8080 : Jupyter Notebook
-1. Port 1234 is available and exposed to serve a model when required
+1. Port 1230 to 1240 are available and exposed to serve models when required